UPPMAX/uppmax_intro_day_1/docs/sessions/start_interactive_session.md

     exit
     ```

-- How do you know you are on the login node agin?
+- How do you know you are on the login node again?

 ???- question "Answer"